Sub-Vertical · Volatility Index

 VIX is tracked as a sub-vertical of Macro.
 In the newsletter, VIX levels appear in the macro context section when they're elevated or making notable moves.
 A VIX above 30 changes the interpretation of every other signal — it tells you the market is pricing in significant uncertainty, which affects how you read equities, bonds, and commodities simultaneously.

-VIX is in every issue.
+VIX is in the daily Premium briefing.

 Educational content only.
 Not financial advice.
 All investing involves risk.
 Read our full disclosures.